I like video games and cats.

 - Rule of Drama: Discussed — Luke's theory for why every world mentioned so far is one Tempest was already familiar with is that the Kingdom Hearts multiverse has a sense of drama.

-- Shout-Out: A handful of the author's notes open with "ATUHOR'S NOSE".
+- Shout-Out: The author's notes usually open with "ATUHOR'S NOSE".

 - Suspiciously Specific Denial: Invoked by Tempest; when a cat in the Fifth City asks her if she's an "outsider", she doesn't really want to deny it but feels obligated to make a token attempt to uphold The Masquerade.
 So she says "I believe I'm contractually obligated to answer that question with a 'no'."